Skip to main content

 Modules

-Modules are reusable "infrastructure building blocks" that describe how to deploy and manage a specific piece of infrastructure, such as a VPC, ECS cluster, or Auto Scaling Group.
+Modules are reusable "infrastructure building blocks" describing how to deploy and manage specific pieces of infrastructure, such as a VPC, ECS cluster, or Auto Scaling Group.

-Most modules are written in Terraform and define several AWS resources.
+Most modules are written in OpenTofu/Terraform and define multiple AWS resources.

 Example

-Let’s look at an example module.
-The rds module is a Terraform module that creates an RDS database, the IAM roles needed to operate that database, optional read replicas, database subnet groups, and the relevant security groups.
+Consider the rds module.
+This OpenTofu/Terraform module creates an RDS database, the IAM roles required to operate it, optional read replicas, database subnet groups, and relevant security groups.

 Modules are optimized for control

-To learn more about the overall thought process behind building block modules versus service modules, see Introducing: The Gruntwork Module, Service, and Architecture Catalogs.
+For insights on building block versus service modules, see Introducing: The Gruntwork Module, Service, and Architecture Catalogs.

 When to use a building block module

-We recommend our Service Catalog for common use cases, but our full module catalog is available if you have a more complex use case.
+We recommend using the Service Catalog for everyday use cases, with the entire module catalog available for more complex needs.

 Where to find the building block modules

-The module catalog features over 250 "building block" modules spanning three major use cases:
+The module catalog features over 250 building block modules spanning three primary use cases:

 1. AWS foundations